How Hard Is the MCAT? Everything You Need to Know

 Challenging Terminology

-The MCAT's challenging terminology is another factor that contributes to its difficulty level.
+Another factor contributing to the MCAT's difficulty level is its challenging terminology.
 The medical field is replete with specialized vocabulary that can be intimidating to students.
 The MCAT does not shy away from testing a student's familiarity with these terms, which can range from intricate anatomical names to complex biochemical processes.

 Understanding and correctly interpreting this terminology is not only a matter of memorization but also demands a deep comprehension of the underlying scientific principles.